INVESTMENT PHILOSOPHY

 Intellectual Influences

-Our investment framework is shaped by the enduring wisdom of value investing's greatest practitioners: Benjamin Graham's margin of safety, Warren Buffett's focus on business quality, Charlie Munger's multi-disciplinary thinking, and Howard Marks's understanding of market cycles and risk.
+Our investment framework is shaped by the enduring wisdom of value investing's greatest practitioners: Benjamin Graham's margin of safety, Warren Buffett's focus on business quality, Charlie Munger's multi-disciplinary thinking, and Nick Sleep's affinity for concentrated portfolios.